 The harassing troll was depicting me as the hit man, while implying himself to be an innocuous internet expert who was always doing the right things with his great knowledge.
 His campaign on Google Search also dominated or infiltrated the name listings of various other critics and objectors with his purportedly innocent contributions of invective and libel (so frequently masked by pseudonyms).
 He clearly regarded objectors to his manipulative skills as being asinine fools.

 In June 2008, the Kevin Shepherd and Robert Priddy slur reappeared as a tag item on page one of the Google Search name list for Kevin R. D. Shepherd.
 This was again a wordpress.com/tag.
 The same slur already comprised the second entry on my name list, and so the tag was quite superfluous, save as an exercise facilitating pseudonymous SEO.
 The first entry on my name list, at that time, was the Moreno attack at his primary website.
 The renewed tag did not appear on page one until my own two entries had overtaken the offensive Wikipedia User page of SSS108 (alias Joe Moreno), which had formerly been the third entry.

 22.17 An Offensive Statement on Google Search

-When Gerald Joe Moreno devised the Kevin Shepherd and Robert Priddy slur, he created a Google Search aspersion comprising a direct lift from his belligerent Wikipedia User page (of 2006) militating against my publishing venture (though with the addition of the word “absolutely”).
+When Gerald Joe Moreno devised the Kevin Shepherd and Robert Priddy slur, he created a Google Search aspersion employing a direct lift from his belligerent Wikipedia User page (of 2006), militating against my publishing venture (though with the addition of the word “absolutely”).
 That hostile statement appeared in July 2007 and continued to read: “There are absolutely no online references about Kevin R. D. Shepherd’s qualifications, notability, personal information, credentials or schooling.”
 This harassment remained visible on my Google Search name list for many months.